montrealjug/jug-montreal-otel/slides/otel.md

 SDK still under active dev, but Meter is ready in java-sdk

 Logs: draft/experimental
-Integration with existing framework first, then logging API later
+Current focus is integration with existing framework An API will come later

 ---